Casinos in Columbus, Ohio – Map & Information for Hollywood Casino & Racinos

 (The black pin represents the Hollywood Casino Columbus, while the green pin marks the Eldorado Scioto Downs Racino)

-From among the seventy table games, you’ll find blackjack, craps, craps-free craps, roulette, mini-baccarat, Fortune Pai Gow Poker, Crazy 4 Poker, Mississippi Stud, and Ultimate Texas Hold’em.
+From among the sixty-five table games, you’ll find blackjack, craps, craps-free craps, roulette, mini-baccarat, Fortune Pai Gow Poker, Crazy 4 Poker, Mississippi Stud, and Ultimate Texas Hold’em.

 Hollywood Columbus has a progressive side bet costing a $1, and which is linked to several different table games together to build the jackpot higher, faster.